mzxio/red/transcription/the story/book two/“Once you leave you can never come back.”.md

 ### “Once you leave you can never come back.”

 Never going back to what it was.
-Even if you never leave, there’s no going back.
+Even if you never leave, there’s no return.
 Only keeping a dying world alive in my memory.
 Cut flowers, snipped off from real life, only given a little extra time.

 “What’s already here, just hidden?
 So much.”